Earthquakes on May 5, 2026

 10.0 km3--✓ ReviewedUSGS →

-This magnitude 4.9 event was detected 36 km SSW of Sarpol-e Z̄ahāb, Iran on May 5, 2026, with origin time 20:53 UTC.
+The USGS recorded this magnitude 4.9 earthquake 36 km SSW of Sarpol-e Z̄ahāb, Iran at 20:53 UTC on May 5, 2026.
 A small number of nearby observers (3) submitted felt reports to the USGS.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 34.172°, 45.681°.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 34.172°, 45.681°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05